gatling/frontline-doc/content/reference/current/plugins/jenkins/index.md

 Choose the Jenkins credentials where [you stored your API token]({{< ref "#api-token-and-jenkins-credentials" >}}).

-The **Address** is the address of your Gatling Enterprise API, for example: https://cloud.gatling.io.
+The **Address** is the address of your Gatling Enterprise server, for example: `http://my-gatling-instance.my-domain.tld`.
 You can also configure it per CI project if you have several instances of Gatling Enterprise.

 {{< img src="global-configuration.png" alt="Global Configuration" >}}